minar09/cp-vton-plus/README.md

 Download the pre-trained models from here: [Checkpoints](https://1drv.ms/u/s!Ai8t8GAHdzVUiQA-o3C7cnrfGN6O?e=gUZQI6).
 Then run the same step as Testing to test our model.
 The code and pre-trained models are tested with pytorch 0.4.1, torchvision 0.2.1, opencv 4.1 and pillow 5.4.

+### Testing with custom images
+to run the model with custom internet images, make sure you have the following:

+1) image (image of a person)
+2) image-parse (you can generate with LIP_JPPNet or CIHP_PGN pretrained networks from the person image.
+If you use LIP_JPPNet/LIP_SSL, then you need to run dataset_neck_skin_connection.py and body_binary_masking.py after generating the segmentation files.)
+3) cloth (in-shop cloth image)
+4) cloth-mask (binary mask of cloth image, you can generate it with simple pillow/opencv function)
+5) pose (pose keypoints of the person, generate with openpose COCO-18 model )

 ## Citation
 Please cite our paper in your publications if it helps your research: